ibm-cloud-docs/openpages/admin-updating-software.md

    **Tip:** If you decide to change the date later, click **Schedule** and select a different date.

 When the software update begins to run, you can’t schedule or run another update for a few minutes.
 While the update is running, the instance is offline for 30 minutes to an hour.
 Ensure that you inform your end users to avoid accessing the {{site.data.keyword.openpages_short}} instance until the software update is complete.

+[watsonx.governance]{: tag-blue} After the update, disable and then re-enable the integration with watsonx.governance to update solutions.